dunlop-ben/helm-cheat-sheet/README.md

 `helm create [CHART NAME]`

+#### helm lint

+`helm template [PATH TO CHART DIRECTORY]`

+Runs a series of tests to verify that the chart is well-formed.
+Examine a chart for possible issues.

 #### helm template

 Locally render template.
-Does not send kubernetes objects to kubernetes or parse for validation.
+Does not send Kubernetes objects to Kubernetes or parse for validation.
 Useful for reviewing template and debugging syntatical errors.

 `helm template [PATH TO CHART DIRECTORY]`

+#### helm upgrade

+Upgrade a release with a new version of a chart.

+`helm upgrade [RELEASE NAME]'

+##### --install

+If a release by this name doesn't already exist, install first.
+Useful for continuous integration and continuous deployment as a package will first be installed.

+##### --cleanup-on-failure

+Delete new resources created in this upgrade when upgrade fails.
+Can hinder debugging when an upgrade fails.

 #### helm uninstall

-`helm uninstall [RELEASE NAME]`
+`helm uninstall [RELEASE NAME]'

 ##### --keep-history